DevKhalyd/public-projects-multirepo/vim/shortcuts.md

 **Files manipulation**

 u -> undo
-ctrl + r -> redo
-x -> Delete the character after the cursor a -> Insert mode and add characters
+U -> undo a whole line (Restore the original state) ctrl + r -> redo x -> Delete the character after the cursor a -> Insert mode and add characters